jedevc/fyp-report/report.md

 the results of which are executed by an "interpreter" modifying the graph.

-The output of this process is a new graph, represented by a "program" object, which contains a collection of functions (with their own arguments, local variables and statements), and a number of global variables and optional external variables (only if the specification requires them).
+The output of this process is a new graph, represented by a "program" object, that contains a collection of functions (with their own arguments, local variables and statements), global variables and optional external variables (only if the specification requires them).

 As the process of interpretation moves from start to finish we translate from the vulnspec-style block-chunk graph, into a graph that more closely represents the to-be-generated C code.
-This translation isn't performed in one piece, and instead in multiple small pieces that get it closer to the goal.
+This translation isn't performed at once and is instead broken up into multiple small pieces that each get it closer to the goal.

 ### Generation

 The most important step in the interpretation process is to remove the concepts of blocks and chunks almost entirely from the program.
-These are vulnspec concepts, and do not translate directly down into C code.
+These are vulnspec concepts and do not translate directly down into C code, so they're removed and replaced with C pieces.

-Block represent lines of code, and calls represent the relationship between them, while chunks represent variables appearing next to each other in sequence.
-For both these blocks and chunks, we define a number of "interpretations" - essentially, a technique for translating them into lower level C.
+Block represent lines of code, calls represent the relationship between them, while chunks represent variables appearing next to each other in sequence.
+For both these blocks and chunks, we define a set of "interpretations" - essentially, a technique for translating them into lower level C.